w3f/polkadot-wiki/docs/learn/learn-guides-coretime-swap.md

 This extrinsic takes two parameters:

-- Amount: This refers to the amount the user wants to pay for the parachain block to be validated by a core.
-There's a minimum amount which depends on the queue, but the minimum amount the system allows is 250,000,000 planckDOT (0.025 DOT)
+- Amount: the amount the user is willing to pay for the parachain block to be validated by a core.
+  The minimum amount the system allows is 250,000,000 planckDOT (0.025 DOT) and the actual amount is dynamic as it depends on the on-demand block production requests queued.

 - paraID: This refers to the `paraID` of the on-demand Parachain whose block must be
   validated by a core.